viamrobotics/rdk/README.md

 4. Write tests!
 5. Delete any non-release branches ASAP when done, or use a personal fork
 6. Prefer metric SI prefixes where possible (e.g. millis) https://www.nist.gov/pml/weights-and-measures/metric-si-prefixes.
 The type of measurement (e.g. meters) is not necessary if it is implied (e.g. rulerLengthMillis).
+7. If you add a new package, please add it to this README.
+8. If you add a new sample or command, please add it to this README.

 ### Linting